waferbaby/usesthis/posts/2011-12-23-alexandra.klasinski.markdown

 #### What would be your dream setup?

 I'm sure my dream setup already exists.
-I would probably be the happiest person on the planet if I went out and bought a [Macbook Air][macbook-air].
+I would probably be the happiest person on the planet if I went out and bought a [MacBook Air][macbook-air].
 But what I really want is a computer with everything stored and accessible via the cloud, absolutely nothing (aside from the obvious necessities) local, with a worldwide wireless connection.
 I hate saving things, and I tend to lose things, so, hardware replaceable is seriously important.
 No, I don't want a [Chromebook][], but close.

 Oh and a miniature film processing machine.